greatxue/coding_language/cpp_tut/0_cpp_overview.md

 ## 0.1 Statements

 This note is mainly adapted from what I have recorded from my CSC3002 study.
 Rather than a complete tutorial (which could be easy to find within the useful materials mentioned below), it works as a listing of C++ knowledge, which could be useful for a general review.
+For this reason, some comments of the implementation has been removed as well.

 Also, in the subpages I extend with some supplement for what is only briefly mentioned in the course.
 Hope it works as a seed, which broadens the readers' horizon and inspires them for further explorations.